newo88/p2-marvel-quiz/README.md

 ####    To troubleshoot any problems in cloning please go to GitHub pages for more help.
 [GitHub](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository#troubleshooting-cloning-errors)

-### Code
+### Credit

--  The background were sourced using [CSS Gradient](https://cssgradient.io/)
+-  The background was sourced using [Color Space](https://mycolor.space/gradient?ori=to+bottom&hex=%230C47A0&hex2=%2389B91D&sub=1)

+- Help with quiz timer [W3School](https://www.w3schools.com/js/js_timing.asp)

+- James Q Quirks tutorial on building a quiz app with javascript [YOUTUBE](https://www.youtube.com/channel/UC-T8W79DN6PBnzomelvqJYw)

+- MDN Web Docs as an extra resource to understand functions [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions)

 ### Content

--   All Console information was sourced using [Wikipedia](https://www.wikipedia.org/)

--   All of the videos were sourced from [Youtube](www.youtube.com)

-### Media

--  Photos were sourced from wedsite's with free lisence file can be found here [IMAGES](https://github.com/newo88/p1console-origin/blob/master/docs/photos_p1.txt.odt)
+-   Question were developed by the owner.

 ### Acknowledgements

 -   My Mentor Chris for continuous helpful feedback and advice.

+-   The good people on Slack and also Steve Fooster and Eddy for the helpful reviews of the project.